 Students are not permitted to remove screens from their windows.
 Missing screens or screens that have been removed from windows will be reinstalled at the student's expense.

 Wires and Utility Lines

-No wire may be strung outside any living unit or any alterations made to any university residential building without the express permission of Housing and Dining Services.
+No wire may be strung outside any living unit or any alterations made to any university residential building without the express permission of Housing Services.
 This includes satellite dishes, radio and television aerials.

-In addition, no student or student organization may alter or tap into university utility lines, television antenna wires or cable lines without the express permission of Housing and Dining Services (in the case of resident facilities) or Facilities Management Services (in the case of other campus buildings).
+In addition, no student or student organization may alter or tap into university utility lines, television antenna wires or cable lines without the express permission of Housing Services (in the case of resident facilities) or Facilities Management Services (in the case of other campus buildings).